OctopusDeploy/blog/blog/2021-11/safe-schema-updates-7-near-zero-downtime-deployments/index.md

 Next time, we finish this series by exploring the Strangler pattern.
 A method for safely refactoring complex, tightly-coupled systems.

-We'll add links to the other posts in this series as they become available:
+Links to the other posts in this series are available below:

 !include <safe-schema-updates-posts>